mbuesch/letmein/README.md

 - It has a replay protection.
 Replaying a knock packet sequence does not result in a successful authentication.
 - A MiM attack has no security impact.
 - It only opens the port for the IP address that made the knock request.

+## Security analysis

+The program has carefully been design to be secure, to the best of my knowledge.

+However, nobody is infallible.

 - Please read the code and comment on it.
-Feel free to open an issue, if you have questions, suggestions or requests.
-Please discuss the pros and cons of these design decisions.
+- Feel free to open an issue, if you have questions, suggestions or requests.
+- Please discuss the pros and cons of the design decisions.

 I am interested to hear your opinion.

+If you find a security vulnerability, you deserve all the credit and feel free to have a good ROFLMAO over my broken design.
+I deserve all the blame and I have all the responsibility for fixing the problem.
+Therefore, I'd like to ask you to fully disclose the details of your valuable findings either in public in a Github issue or privately via mail to me.

 # License